 When you would like to commission the creation of your artwork then we will hold onto an initial deposit.
-We will hold anywhere from three to twenty session-hours after completing your consultation(s).
+We will hold a minimum of a one day deposit after completing your consultation(s).
 Your deposit will then be completely credited to your project, meaning your deposit is refunded to your last sitting.
-Charges are calculated according to the actual tattooing time used on the session days themselves.
-Any breaks and or setup times during your session days are of course not counted.
+Charges are calculated according to the actual tattooing day reserved.

 + Why do you hold a deposit?